-Since our inception in May 1998 through June 30, 2016, we have financed our operations and technology acquisitions primarily through the issuance and sale of our equity and debt securities, including convertible promissory notes and short-term promissory notes, for cash proceeds of approximately \$44.3 million, as well as from an aggregate of approximately \$16.4 million of government research grant awards, strategic collaboration payments and other revenues.
-Additionally, we have issued equity securities with an approximate value at issuance of \$29.1 million in non-cash settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services.
+From our inception in May 1998 through June 30, 2017, we have financed our operations and technology acquisitions primarily through the issuance and sale of our equity and debt securities, including convertible promissory notes and short-term promissory notes, for cash proceeds of approximately \$45.5 million, as well as from an aggregate of approximately \$17.6 million of government research grant awards, strategic collaboration payments, intellectual property sublicensing and other revenues.
+We have also issued equity securities with an approximate aggregate value at issuance of \$30.8 million in non-cash settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services.
+Additionally, pursuant to our February 2015 Cooperative Research and Development Agreement (CRADA) with the NIH, substantial ongoing Phase 2 clinical development activities relating to AV-101 as a potential new generation antidepressant are being sponsored in full, at no cost to us other than supplying clinical trial material, by the NIMH under the direction of Dr. Carlos Zarate Jr. as Principal Investigator.